-For instance, if you have dry skin, you may require more moisturizer on your cheeks or forehead.
+For instance, if you have dry skin, you may require more moisturizer on your cheeks or forehead as it essential to hydrate your dry skin.
 For people with oily skin, they may also need moisturizer on the sides of the faces at one time or the other.

 4. Use Lightweight Lotion

 The formula counts when it comes to cosmetic products for people prone to acne.
 Cream moisturizers usually contain fats and oils commonly known as lipids and specifically meant for dry skin types.
-If you have oily skin, serum or lotion is a better choice than cream.
+If you have oily skin, serum or lotion is a better choice than cream as it moisturize your skin from the inside out.
 In case it feels heavy in your palm, add a few drops of water into the moisturizer before you apply.

 5. Avoid Clogging Moisturizers

 In reference to Karen R. Stolman, MD, Dermatology from Intermountain Healthcare, you should moisturize even if you have acne using non-clogging or non-comedogenic facial lotion or cream.
-She recommends at least once an ever day.
+She recommends at least once an ever day try to hydrate your face naturally.
 Dryness and inflammation in the skin can sometimes clog your pores if they go unchecked.
-They can boost* acne formation.
+They can boost acne formation.
 Stolman says that there are some over-the-counter or prescription drugs that can cause dryness and inflammation, and, therefore, gentle moisturizer should be a part of daily routine.

 6. Use a Moisturizer with SPF